gvwilson/sensibleadventures/nardica/nardica.md

 He tapped the tech in his temple.
 "So if you try to call the Marines, I'll know."

-Uncle Jack spat over the railing.
+Uncle Jack spat over the taffrail.
 "Ain't nobody here calls the Blues," he growled, for once telling the truth.